Large scale structure prior knowledge in the dark siren method: Methodology

 We shall fix the angular size of voxels throughout each analysis.
 We shall also fix redshift bins $\delta z$ implying that voxels change volume with redshift.
 The comoving volume of voxels at redshift $z$ reads

 where $\dd V\e{c}/(\dd z\dd\Omega) = c\,r^2(z)/H(z)$, such that $r(z)$ is the comoving distance and $H(z)$ the Hubble rate at redshift $z$.
 Those are given, for a flat $\Lambda$CDM cosmology by

 and

+where $H_0$ indicates the present day Hubble constant and $\Omega_{m0}$ denotes the present day energy fraction of matter in the Universe.
 This is the first instance in the method, which requires a cosmological model.
 We discuss the cosmology dependence of the entire procedure in Sec.\,\ref{subsec:Cosmology_Dependence}.
 For a fixed pixel size, two effects affect the volume of a voxel as redshift grows.
 The depth of the voxel decreases slightly, while the width perpendicular to the line of sight grows.
 These two effects combine to a net increase in the voxel volume as redshift grows.

 We have identified a way to divide the galaxy field into voxels taking into account galaxy redshift uncertainties.
 In the following section, we discuss the completeness fraction as a way to identify voxels of similar completeness levels, which is a required ingredient of variance completion.